-Owing to its mountainous geography, Chile has hydroelectric significant resources that contributed to 25% of the country's electricity supply in 2016, down from 32% in 2014.
+Owing to its mountainous geography, Chile has significant hydroelectric resources that contributed to 29% of the country's electricity supply in 2018, down from 36% in 2010 and 50% in 2005.
 Chile has experienced severe supply disruptions (e.g. droughts or earthquakes) rendering annual hydroelectricity output highly variable.
-Biomass in the form of firewood is mostly used for heating and cooking and accounts for almost half of final energy consumption in Chile's residential sector.
+Biomass in the form of firewood is mostly used for heating and cooking and accounts for around 40% of final energy consumption in Chile's residential sector.
 With little indigenous production of fossil fuels, Chile imports 69% of its Total Primary Energy Supply (TPES) in the form of oil products, coal, and natural gas.
-The country's imports of natural-gas were solely met by Argentina until 2009, when two liquefied natural gas (LNG) terminals became operational to allow for a greater diversification of suppliers, who now include Trinidad and Tobago, Equatorial Guinea and the Middle East.
+The country's imports of natural-gas were solely met by Argentina until 2009, when two liquefied natural gas (LNG) terminals became operational to allow for a greater diversification of suppliers, which now include Trinidad and Tobago, Equatorial Guinea, the United States, Norway and to a lesser extent, the Middle East.